 AWK’21: Hybrid Information Hub for Production Technology Trends

-The Aachen Machine Tool Colloquium is held in Aachen every three years as a network meeting and an information hub alike: In exchange with more than 1,200 participants from various disciplines, with a top-class international lecture program and guided tours on specific topics through the hosting research institutions, the traditional conference once again offers a broad insight into the trends in applied research and development for specialists and executives from industry and science who aim to shape tomorrow’s production.
+The Aachen Machine Tool Colloquium is both a network meeting and an information hub.
+Participants from different disciplines traditionally exchange ideas on the production of tomorrow every three years in Aachen.
+Accompanied by an international top-class lecture program and with thematic tours through the hosting research facilities, the conference will again offer a comprehensive insight into the trends of applied research and development for specialists and executives from industry and science after its postponement to September 2021.